mui/mui-x/docs/data/date-pickers/date-time-picker/date-time-picker.md

 - The `MobileNextDateTimePicker` component which works best for touch devices and small screens.
   It renders the view inside a modal and does not allow editing values directly inside the field.

-- The `NextDateTimePicker` component which will render `DesktopNextDateTimePicker` or `MobileNextDateTimePicker` depending on the device it runs on.
+- The `NextDateTimePicker` component which renders `DesktopNextDateTimePicker` or `MobileNextDateTimePicker` depending on the device it runs on.

+- The `StaticDateTimePicker` component which renders without the popover/modal and field.

+{{"demo": "ResponsiveDateTimePickers.js"}}

-  By default, it renders the desktop version if the media query [`@media (pointer: fine)`](https://developer.mozilla.org/en-US/docs/Web/CSS/@media/pointer) matches.
+By default, the `NextDateTimePicker` component renders the desktop version if the media query [`@media (pointer: fine)`](https://developer.mozilla.org/en-US/docs/Web/CSS/@media/pointer) matches.
 This can be customized with the `desktopModeMediaQuery` prop.

-{{"demo": "ResponsiveDateTimePickers.js"}}

 :::warning
+Responsive components can suffer some inconsistencies between testing environments if media query is not supported.
-There are certain caveats when testing pickers, please refer to [this section](/x/react-date-pickers/getting-started/#testing-caveats) for more information.
+Please refer to [this section](/x/react-date-pickers/getting-started/#testing-caveats) for solutions.
 :::

-## Static mode

-It is also possible to render the Date Time Picker component without the popover/modal and field.
-This can be helpful when building custom popover/modal containers.

-{{"demo": "StaticDateTimePickerDemo.js", "bg": true}}

 ## Form props